Direkt zum Inhalt springen

 Health Economics Talks 2024

-Background: Health Economic Talks
+Background: Health economic discussions

 The Health Economics Talks are organized by the Institute for Management, Economics and Health Care at Ludwigshafen University of Business and Society.
 The conference is generously sponsored by the Förderverein Gesundheitsökonomie an der Hochschule Ludwigshafen e.V..
+Prof. Dr. Eveline Häusler and Prof. Dr. Elke Raum are the scientific conference chairs.

 Wrap-up of the last Health Economics Talks